DoubleDebug/doubledebug/public/data/projects/probcut/content.md

 # What I learned

 This was my first ever web application, so I learned a lot from this project.
-I didn't know much about HTML and vanilla Javascript, so jumping into a complex framework like Razor pages had a high learning curve.
-At times, it felt like I skipped a few steps which is definitely true, looking back at it now.
+I didn't know much about HTML and vanilla Javascript, so a complex framework like Razor pages had a high learning curve for me.
+At times, it felt like I skipped a few steps, which — looking back at it now, is definitely true.
 I remember that throughout the project I found myself struggling to even understand the difference between server side and client side code.
 However, it gave me a decent introduction into the world of web frameworks and showed me the potential of web development.

 I learned how to use the Page-Model approach in the Razor pages technology.
 I learned how annotations work in CSHTML files and C# models.
 The annotations reminded me of JSF (Java Server Faces), which is another Java web framework we used in college.